sandialabs/seat-qgis-plugin/docs/src/gui/shear_stress/00_shear_stress.rst

 The shear stress module takes 3 required inputs:
    1. Baseline Model Results
    2. Device Model Results
-   3. probabilities
+   3. Probabilities
+   4. Temporal Averaging

 The following are optional inputs:
-   4. Bed Sediment grain
+   5. Bed Sediment Grain Size
-   5. Risk Layer
+   6. Risk Layer
-   6. Temporal Averaging

 Each of these inputs is explored in more detail in the following sections.